-The NB671LA has under-voltage lock-out protection (UVLO).
-When the VCC voltage is higher than the UVLO rising threshold voltage. the part will be powered up.
+MP2312 lock-out The has under-voltage protection (UVLO).
+When the VCC voltage is higher than the UVLO rising threshold voltage, the part will be powered up.
 It shuts off when the VIN voltage is lower than the UVLO falling threshold voltage.
 This is non-latch protection.
-The part is disabled when the VCC voltage falls below 4.5V.
-Besides fault latching can be reset by EN going low or Power-cycling of VIN.
+The part is disabled when the VCC voltage falls below 4.6V.
 If an application requires a higher under-voltage lockout (UVLO), use the EN pin as shown in Figure 9 to adjust the input voltage UVLO by using two external resistors.
-It is recommended to use the enable resistors to set the UVLO falling threshold (VSTOP) above 4.5V.
+It is recommended to use the enable resistors to set the UVLO falling threshold (VSTOP) above 4.6V.
 The rising threshold (VSTART) should be set to provide enough hysteresis to allow for any input supply variations.